How to Live the Perfect Life (Biblical Guide to Fulfillment & Purpose)

 When I decided to make the call, I was upset.
 Actually, more than upset; I was hurt and disappointed because I felt they had misused my trust.
 But let me not digress—let’s get back to the story.

 Months ago they didn’t take care of something that should have been handled, and I’m now managing a problem that wasn’t mine to begin with.
 I was frustrated and tempted to lash out—to speak harshly, let anger take over, and damage the relationship beyond repair.
-But God reminded and encouraged me to respond differently.
-He reminded me what His Word says and encouraged me to speak with love, gentleness, and wisdom.

 That shift changed everything.
 I didn’t realize He was orchestrating the situation—not just to provide for me financially, but to grow me spiritually.
 If I had reacted the way I wanted, I might have ruined the very opportunity He was using to bless me.